 \section{Related Work}

-\textbf{Annotator Disagreement in NLP} To the best of our knowledge, this is the first study on diverging preferences in general human preferences.
-Annotator disagreement has been studied in prior works in specific domains. \cite{santyliang2023nlpositionality} and \cite{forbes2020social}, explore annotator disagreement in safety, looking specifically at how morality and toxicity judgments vary across users of different backgrounds.
-Prior works have analyzed disagreements in NLI~\citep{pavlick2019inherent,liu-etal-2023-afraid}, and \cite{jiang2022investigating} develop an NLI-specific taxonomy of disagreement causes. \citet{sandri2023don} similarly explores annotator disagreements in toxicity detection, and develop a taxonomy of disagreement causes for their task.
-Works have also studied disagreements in discourse due to task design~\citep{pyatkin2023design}. \citet{frenda2024perspectivist} presents a survey of datasets and methods for modeling different user perspectives across NLP tasks.
-Prior works have advocated for the importance of considering disagreements in NLP tasks~\citep{basile2021we} and have proposed shared tasks for training and evaluating models in settings with annotator disagreements~\citep{uma2021semeval}.
+\textbf{Annotator Disagreement in NLP} To the best of our knowledge, this is the first study on diverging preferences on general human preferences.
+Annotator disagreement has been studied in prior works in other domains. \cite{santyliang2023nlpositionality} and \cite{forbes2020social}, explore annotator disagreement in safety, looking specifically at how morality and toxicity judgments vary across users of different backgrounds.
+Works have analyzed disagreements in NLI~\citep{pavlick2019inherent,liu-etal-2023-afraid}, and \cite{jiang2022investigating} develop an NLI-specific taxonomy of disagreement causes.
+Works have also studied disagreements in discourse due to task design~\citep{pyatkin2023design}. \citet{frenda2024perspectivist} surveys works studying different user perspectives across NLP tasks.
+Prior works have advocated for the importance of considering disagreements~\citep{basile2021we} and have proposed shared tasks for modeling with annotator disagreements~\citep{uma2021semeval}.
 Earlier works have also studied annotator disagreements due to ambiguity~\citep{poesio-artstein-2005-reliability} and veridicality~\citep{de-marneffe-etal-2012-happen} and collect datasets for studying such disagreements.

-\textbf{Pluralistically Aligned Reward Models} Several recent works have also developed pluralistically aligned reward models via personalization \citep{chen2024palpluralisticalignmentframework,poddar2024vpl}, distributional reward modeling~\citep{siththaranjan2023distributional}, or alternative RLHF objectives~\citep{ramesh2024grouprobustpreferenceoptimization,chakraborty2024maxminrlhfequitablealignmentlarge}, or using additional context~\cite{pitis2024improving}.
-However, these prior works have relied on simulating user disagreements based on author-defined features and frequencies. \cite{pitis2024improving} explores developing context-aware reward models, which may resolve predictions over diverging preferences by providing additional context to the prompt, specifying different user perspectives during reward modeling.
-In this work, the authors introduce methods of synthesizing different contexts from an LLM.
-Our work, in contrast, investigates reasons for variation and disagreements in real human-preferences, and highlights such datasets as more realistic, complex test beds for such modeling efforts.
+\textbf{Pluralistically Aligned Reward Models} Several recent works have developed pluralistically aligned reward models through personalization \citep{chen2024palpluralisticalignmentframework,poddar2024vpl}, distributional reward modeling~\citep{siththaranjan2023distributional}, alternate RLHF objectives~\citep{ramesh2024grouprobustpreferenceoptimization,chakraborty2024maxminrlhfequitablealignmentlarge}, or using additional context~\cite{pitis2024improving}.
+However, these prior works have relied on the simulation of user disagreements based on author-defined features and frequencies. \citet{fleisig2024perspectivist} explores alternative annotation methods for capturing disagreements, connecting this challenge with similar issues in the theory of social choice~\cite{arrow2012social} and value-sensitive design~\cite{friedman1996value}.